ntsh/DirectoryBrowser/README.md

 # DirectoryBrowser

-Easily view, browse and manage files and data in app's directories.
+Swift package to easily view, browse and manage files and data in your iOS app's directories.

 Useful during development and debugging.